lj-ditrapani/SWE430/README.markdown

 TO DO
 ========================================================================

-- Revise lessons (3)
 - When creating 330 copies of lessons:
     - remove links back to index and to other lessons/430 stuff
     - remove 430 student comments?
 - Discussion board questions
     - of the benefits of TDD in lesson 3:  what's the most important, leaste important, give an example where this was an issue, how could TDD help
     - Why is refactoring important to TDD.
 Give example where refactoring was needed, but no preformed, what was the outcome.